Dach3r/work-to-do-test/README.md

 7. All error messages should be also translated using model locale config files
 8. The work must include all test based on RSpec
 ---

+IMPORTANT: If you working with localhost need set host: localhost

+If you working with docker need set host: host.docker.internal

+---
 Stack:
 - Ruby on Rails (6.0.3)
 - Ruby (2.7.2)
 - Rspec
 - Rubocop
 - Docker

 ---
 - This system has an authentication system with JWT
 - The seed file contain all initial data for working